• Skip to primary navigation

 Home » DESSERTS

-The combination of chewy rolled oats, creamy peanut butter and chocolate nuggets is a perfect balance of flavors and textures for a chewy cookie.
+The combination of chewy rolled oats, creamy peanut butter, and chocolate chip nuggets is a perfect balance of flavors and textures for a chewy peanut butter oatmeal cookie.

-This peanut butter oatmeal chocolate chip cookie recipe is super easy to make, and can be whipped up in a jiffy after dinner.
+This recipe is super easy to make, and can be whipped up in a jiffy after dinner.
 You can use any size scooper, but I used a regular sized ice cream scooper to make these giant cookies.

 Jump to Recipe